anepaz/anepaz/README.md

 </h2>

 <p align="left">
   👋 My name is <strong>Anelise</strong> and I'm a self-taught web developer who is constantly learning each and every day.
+I started in the coding world around early 2021 with Front-end learning and my love for development is only growing stronger! 💌
 </p>

 <span><strong>🦄 Languages:</strong></span>